 \section{Abstract}

-In this work, we introduce a new approach for the efficient solution of autonomous decision and planning problems, with a special focus on decision making under uncertainty and belief space planning (BSP) in high-dimensional state spaces.
-Usually, to solve the decision problem, we identify the optimal action, according to some objective function.
-We claim that we can sometimes generate and solve an analogous yet simplified decision problem, which can be solved more efficiently; a wise simplification method can lead to the same action selection, or one for which the maximal loss can be guaranteed.
-Furthermore, such simplification is separated from the state inference, and does not compromise its accuracy, as the selected action would finally be applied on the original state.
-First, we present the concept for general decision problems, and provide a theoretical framework for a coherent formulation of the approach.
-We then practically apply these ideas to BSP problems, which can be simplified by considering a sparse approximation of the initial (Gaussian) belief.
+In this work, we introduce a new and efficient solution approach for the problem of decision making under uncertainty, which can be formulated as decision making in a belief space, over a possibly high-dimensional state space.
+Typically, to solve a decision problem, one should identify the optimal action from a set of candidates, according to some objective.
+We claim that one can often generate and solve an analogous yet simplified decision problem, which can be solved more efficiently.
+A wise simplification method can lead to the same action selection, or one for which the maximal loss in optimality can be guaranteed.
+Furthermore, such simplification is separated from the state inference and does not compromise its accuracy, as the selected action would finally be applied on the original state.
+First, we present the concept for general decision problems and provide a theoretical framework for a coherent formulation of the approach.
+We then practically apply these ideas to decision problems in the belief space, which can be simplified by considering a sparse approximation of their initial belief.
 The scalable belief sparsification algorithm we provide is able to yield solutions which are guaranteed to be consistent with the original problem.
-We demonstrate the benefits of the approach in the solution of a highly realistic active-SLAM problem, and manage to significantly reduce computation time, with practically no loss in the quality of solution.
-This work is conceptual and fundamental, and holds numerous possible extensions.
+We demonstrate the benefits of the approach in the solution of a realistic active-SLAM problem and manage to significantly reduce computation time, with no loss in the quality of solution.
+This work is both fundamental and practical, and holds numerous possible extensions.